FOUR CORNERS LOOP TRAIL ASSOCIATION

-You can If you zoom in and out of a map and see the data such as water supplies (not all of these have water, many are dry), resupply towns, labels I made, or route change made.
-If you are familiar with CalTopo you can change layers for your viewing experience.
-Click on the "Map with data" button below and it will link you to a read only map you can configure for your viewing experience.
+Suppose you zoom in and out of a map and see data, such as water supplies (not all of these have water; many are dry), resupply towns, labels I made, or route changes.
+In that case, if you are familiar with CalTopo, you can change the layers to improve your viewing experience.
+Click the "Map with data" button below to open a read-only map you can configure for your viewing experience.

 CAUTION / WARNING / NOTICE / DISCLAIMER:

-This is the map I used and my route changes are recorded to the best of my knowledge.
-This map is missing lot of detailed planning information which made my trip success.
-This is not a modern planning tool that you can just blindly follow like all the various paid apps hikers use on the AT, PCT, and CDT.
-My map planning is somewhat old school and requires knowledge or route finding.
-This map shows the basic route I used in 2021.
+This is the map I used, and my route changes are recorded to the best of my knowledge.
+This map is missing a lot of detailed planning information, which made my trip successful.
+This is not a modern planning tool that you can follow blindly, as all the various paid apps hikers use on the AT, PCT, and CDT.
+My map planning is somewhat old-school and requires knowledge of route-finding.
+This map shows the primary route I used in 2021.

-Yes I do have drawn lines and data on this file that are on top of private land, and I learned a lot about what is out there on my trial hike.
-I learned about pitfalls along the way, often when I encountered the back side of a sign and when peering over the fence I realized I was in a place someone did not want me.
+Yes, I have drawn lines and data on this file that are over private land, and I learned a lot about what is out there during my trial hike.
+I learned about pitfalls along the way; often, when I encountered the back side of a sign and peered over the fence, I realized I was in a place where someone did not want me.
 Kevin Koski and this website do not authorize you to cross private land.
-The trail development section of this website may give some ideas of how to avid the private property, or maybe it will allow local people to embrace the trail and create an easement system for their area.
-In summation I did run into areas of private land and along the way that I was unaware of, and yes I did find my self on the back side of some property lines that I was unaware of.
-So technically at this point it is impossible to follow 100% of the line on the map provided, a line I dreamed up with our running into a a roadblock.
+The trail development section of this website may offer ideas for avoiding private property, or it may help local people embrace the trail and create an easement system for their area.
+In summation, I did run into areas of private land along the way that I was unaware of, and yes, I did find myself on the back side of some property lines that I was unaware of.
+So technically, at this point, it is impossible to follow 100% of the line on the map provided, a line I dreamed up when we were running into a roadblock.

-If you choose to hike the FCL find road walks around private land as necessary.
-Nothing in this website gives anyone permission to follow my route where a line crosses private land.
-There are many areas especially in New Mexico, and north western Colorado where road walks are needed to get around private land.
-These maps shows the eventual futures state of what I consider a preferred route.
+If you hike the FCL, find road walks around private land as necessary.
+Nothing on this website permits anyone to follow my route where a line crosses private land.
+There are many areas, especially in New Mexico and northwestern Colorado, where road walks are needed to get around private land.
+These maps show the eventual future state of the preferred route I consider.

 WARNING: